Luke 2:8

 But there still will be no guarantees because ultimately every child will

-decide for himself.
-Your children are no different than anyone else’s children.
+decide for himself or herself.
+Your children are no different than anyone

-responsibility as a parent by knowing that you did what you could to make sure
+fulfill your responsibility as a parent by knowing that you did what you could

-your children had ample opportunity to hear the truth.
-Listen to the great
+to make sure your children had ample opportunity to hear the truth.
+Listen to

-principle of the Bible for how people become Christians and how anyone comes to
+the great principle of the Bible for how people become Christians and how

 The first thing that is recorded in the